 Leaders from across government and industry share how spatial computing is helping communities formulate policy, engage the public, and make informed decisions regarding infrastructure issues such as the placement of energy generation, transmission, and data center infrastructure, as well as management of key supply chains from source to community.
-The session will also explore how geospatial intelligence is supporting coordination across federal, state, local, and tribal governments to align policy priorities with operational planning, infrastructure investment, and public service delivery.
+The session will also explore how geospatial intelligence is supporting coordination across federal, state, local, and tribal governments and industry to align policy priorities with operational planning, infrastructure investment, and public service delivery.

 This session highlights real-world applications of GeoAI in government.
 Rather than focusing on the hype surrounding AI, the discussion will showcase operational deployments of AI-enabled geospatial analytics and decision support across government and industry, including infrastructure monitoring, transportation systems, and emergency and disaster management.
 Panelists will also examine how agencies are integrating AI into operational workflows, improving situational awareness, and supporting more timely and informed decision-making through trusted and scalable geospatial systems.